- Dress Code & Lands' End Uniforms

 - Black or brown dress shoes or boots are the only footwear allowed to be worn during the school day.

-- Students are welcome/encouraged to wear blazers, sport coats, and ties with their button down shirts.
+- Students are welcome/encouraged to wear blazers, sport coats, and ties, all with embroidered DePaul Prep logo, with their button down shirts.

 - Navy DePaul College Prep V-neck, crew neck, quarter zip, or cardigan sweaters are the only acceptable outerwear allowed to be worn in school.
 All outerwear must be official DePaul College Prep apparel.